AdamSoloMe/SoloTunes/README.md

 ---

 Feel free to reach out to me for any questions or feedback.
-Enjoy your music with SoloTune!
+Enjoy your music with SoloTunes!